-Our sources of revenue growth, in order of magnitude, come from the recurrence of existing subscription revenues, additional revenue and growth from existing accounts using the same products, additional revenue and growth from existing accounts using new products, and growth from new accounts.
-For the year ended December 31, 2020, subscriptions represented 85% of our revenues, and together with certain professional services revenues that are recurring in nature and represented 2% of our revenues, bring the proportion of our recurring revenues to 87% of total revenues.
-The remaining 13% of our revenues were generated from the sale of perpetual licenses and the delivery of non-recurring professional services.
+Our sources of revenue growth, in order of magnitude, come from the recurrence of existing subscriptions revenues, additional revenue and growth from existing accounts using new products, and growth from new accounts.
+For the year ended December 31, 2020, subscriptions represented 85% of our revenues, and together with certain professional services revenues that are recurring in nature and represented 2% of our revenues, bring the proportion of our recurring professional services.
 We have a highly-diversified account base, with our largest account representing no more than 2.5% of total revenues in 2020.
 Our 2020 revenues were also diversified by account type, size, and geography.
 Additionally, we believe that we have a loyal account base, with 80% of our 2020 revenues from organizations that have been our accounts for over ten years.
 Between 2000 and 2020, our revenues had an approximately 8% compound annual growth rate.